AthenZ/athenz/utils/zms-cli/README.md

 zms-cli
 =======

-ZMS Client application in go to manage your Athenz domain in ZMS Server.
+ZMS Client application in Go to manage your Athenz domain in ZMS Server.

 ## License